 Planning your trip to Islands of Adventure

 Planning your visit to Islands of Adventure is an essential activity.
 The planning process does not have to be as rigorous as a trip to Walt Disney World.
-However, s
+However, with a bit of research, you can soon create the perfect day.
+We have created several guides and have provided plenty of useful information so you can plan a sensational trip to Universal Studios, Florida.
+However, you should note that the process is slightly different during 2021.

-- Our Guide to Universal Orlando Resort has plenty of additional information if you are planning to visit the resort for 1 or multiple days.
+- Our 2021 Guide to Universal Orlando Resort has plenty of additional information if you plan to visit the resort.

 - We have created a list of our Top Tips when visiting Universal Orlando

-- Here are our current must-do experiences when visiting Universal Orlando
+- Here are our 2021 must-do experiences when visiting Universal Orlando

 Universal Orlando Tickets